 Importance of Each Tool

-- Skewers: Essential for holding the marinated chicken while grilling; they help achieve even cooking.
+- Skewers: Essential for threading the marinated chicken, they help create those classic satay shapes.

 Ingredients